acarvalhopt/devops/applications/kafka/v0.11.0.2/disaster-recovery-poc/README.md

-# Disaster Recovery PoC for Kafka 0.11.0.2
+# Mirror Maker PoC for Kafka 0.11.0.2 for Disaster Recovery Purposes

 # Configuration
 - create 2 machines in different regions